yaogood/stock-price-prediction/README.md

+## Investigate the Application of Attention in Stock Index Time Series Prediction

-## Welcome to our project page!
+Welcome to our project page!
 It's time to pay ATTENTION.

 ### Project Information
 University: Northwestern University